Community Grants - Assessment Process - Mary MacKillop Today

 Ready access to other sources of funds: Preference will be given to applications unlikely to be able to access funds from other sources.

-Evaluation of impact: Grants are subject to a formal self-evaluation of activities and project impact at both the six-month mark and toward the end of the 12-month project timeframe.
+Reporting requirements: Grants activities and project impact will be self-assessed at both the six-month mark and toward the end of the 12-month project timeframe.

 Selection Criteria